Public Records & Services in Calabasas

 Jail & Inmate Records

 The Los Angeles County Sheriff's Department operates seven major detention facilities across Los Angeles County.
 Twin Towers Correctional Facility in downtown LA ranks as the largest jail in the United States, joined by Men's Central Jail (MCJ) and Century Regional Detention Center in Lynwood, which houses women.
 The sprawling Pitchess Detention Center in Castaic includes four separate camps, while North County Correctional Facility, East Facility, and South Facility round out the system.
-Cities with independent police departments may also run their own jails for short-term holds.
+Some LA County cities operate their own independent police departments and may maintain short-term holding jails (this city is not one of them — it is served by the Los Angeles County Sheriff's Department).

 To locate a current inmate, residents can use the LASD Inmate Information Center at app5.lasd.org and search by name or booking number.
 Bail bond information, court dates, and housing location are available through the online system.
-For inmates held in city jails, Long Beach, Pasadena, Burbank, and others, contact each municipality's police department directly.
+For inmates held in city jails of LA County cities that operate their own police departments (such as Long Beach, Pasadena, or Burbank), contact those city police departments directly.
+Note: this city is served by the Los Angeles County Sheriff's Department, not a municipal police department.

 Arrest Records